SENSUIKAN!

 January 1942: "Operation K-1" - Flying Boat Attack on Pearl Harbor:

 The Naval General Staff develops a plan to raid Pearl Harbor using two large Type 2 four-engined H8K1 "Emily" flying boats.
-The plan calls for the planes to depart Wotje in the Marshalls and fly to the French Frigate Shoal in the Hawaiian Islands (500 miles WNW of Pearl Harbor) where they are to be refueled by I-class submarines.
+The plan calls for the planes to depart Wotje in the Marshalls and fly to the French Frigate Shoals in the Hawaiian Islands (500 miles WNW of Pearl Harbor) where they are to be refueled by I-class submarines.

 1 February 1942: American Air Raid on Kwajalein:

-Vice Admiral (later Fleet Admiral) William F. ("Bull") Halsey Jr's Task Force 8 (USS ENTERPRISE (CV-6) raids Kwajalein and Wotje in the Marshall Islands.
-The ENTERPRISE's SBD Douglas "Dauntlesses" of VB 6 and VS 6 and Douglas TBD "Devastators" of VT 6 sink a transport and damage the light cruiser KATORI, flagship of the Sixth Fleet (Submarines) and wound its commander, Vice Admiral Shimizu.
-The I-23, the submarine depot ship YASUKUNI MARU, and several other important ships are also damaged in the raid.
+Vice Admiral (later Fleet Admiral) William F. Halsey Jr's Task Force 8 (USS ENTERPRISE (CV-6) raids Kwajalein and Wotje in the Marshall Islands.
+Forty-six aircraft from ENTERPRISE (SBDs of VB-6 and VS-6 and TBD of VT-6) sink a transport and damage light cruiser KATORI, flagship of the Sixth Fleet's (Submarines) and wound its commander, Vice Admiral Shimizu Mitsumi (former CO of ISE).
+I-23, the 11,930-ton submarine depot ship YASUKUNI MARU, and several other important ships are also damaged in the raid.
+Moored alongside the I-23 at Kwajalein, the I-26 prepares to fire her 25-mm AA guns at the attacking planes, but the weapon malfunctions.
+Cdr Yokota submerges until the planes are gone.
+Two hours after the raid, Sixth Fleet HQ orders SubRon 1's I-9, I-15, I-17, I-19, I-23, I-25, I-26 and RO-61-62 to put to sea and intercept the enemy carriers.

 3 February 1942:

-The I-15, -19, -23 and the I-26 are recalled to participate in Operation K-1.
+I-15, I-19, I-23 and I-26 are recalled to participate in Operation K-1.

 5 February 1942: "Operation K-1" - The Second Air Attack on Pearl Harbor:

 At Kwajalein.
 Five submarines are selected to participate in Operation K-1.
-The I-9 is assigned to take up station midway between Wotje and the Shoals and act as a radio beacon for two Kawanishi H8K1 "Emily" flying boat bombers.
+I-9 is assigned to take up station midway between Wotje and the Shoals and act as a radio beacon for two Kawanishi H8K1 "Emily" flying boat bombers.
 The objective of the attack is to bomb Pearl's "Ten-Ten Dock" and disrupt ship repair activities.
-The I-26, I-15 and the I-19 are to refuel the flying boats at the Shoals.
-The I-23 is to standby 10 miles south of Pearl Harbor, provide weather reports and act in an air-sea rescue capacity.
+I-26, I-15 and I-19 are to refuel the flying boats at the Shoals.
+I-23 is to standby 10 miles south of Pearl Harbor, provide weather reports and act in an air-sea rescue capacity.

 14 February 1942: